rsksmart/rns-sdk/README.md

 const addr = await addrResolver.addr(domain)
 ```
 ## Troubleshooting
+1. Browser
-The library uses a dependency that requires Buffer to be available globally.
+> The library uses a dependency that requires Buffer to be available globally.
 If you are using in a browser environment, you need to the following:

 - Install the dependency:
 `npm install -D buffer`